VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Introduction

-Separate from generative video models, another significant line of research has focused on reconstructing 3D or 4D scene representations from images.
+Separate from video models, another significant line of research has focused on reconstructing 3D or 4D scene representations from images.
 Foundational models like DUST3R~\citep{dust3r} have demonstrated impressive capabilities in producing dense and accurate geometric reconstructions, while methods based on Neural Radiance Fields (NeRFs)~\citep{mildenhall2021nerf} excel at generating photorealistic novel views.
 However, the primary objective of both lines of work is to capture a scene’s geometry and appearance, not its underlying physical nature.
-This focus on 3D geometry also renders them, by design, inapplicable to abstract 2D environments governed by logical rules, such as cellular automata like Conway's Game of Life and grid-based games like Snake.
-The resulting representations, e.g., point clouds or radiance fields, are not amenable to tractable simulation.
-Most methods do not decompose scenes into simplified primitives or, crucially, infer the physical properties (e.g., mass, friction, elasticity) necessary for a physics engine.
-Consequently, while these methods can show what a scene looks like from a new angle, they cannot predict what will happen next in response to physical forces, leaving a critical gap for simulation-ready world models.
-While some follow-up work has attempted to retrofit these representations for 3D physics~\citep{physdreamer,modalnerf}, such efforts are typically restricted to narrow classes of simulation and fall short of a truly versatile and generalizable system.
+This focus on 3D geometry also renders them, by design, inapplicable to abstract 2D environments governed by logical rules, such as cellular automata like Conway's Game of Life.
+PhysGen3D~\citep{chen2025physgen3d} and PhysGen~\citep{physgen} reconstruct scenes as simulations within fixed simulators.
+However, because these methods use a rigid pipeline, they are not applicable in a wide range of settings, and are exclusively able to simulate 3D material point and 2D rigid body scenes respectively.

+In this paper, we introduce \methodname{}, a novel framework for world modeling that moves away from direct pixel prediction and instead builds an explicit, structured world representation.
+Instead of predicting pixels, our primary goal is to distil a visually complex image into a tractable abstract representation (Figure \ref{fig:teaser}).
+This representation intentionally discards physically irrelevant information (like fine-grained textures or static backgrounds) to create a structured world model optimized for simulation.
+The use of simulators enforces structural plausibility, and provides an easy framework for intervention and action inputs within the model.